DOOM BOOM: BOLLYWOOD HORROR FROM THE RAMSAY BROTHERS

-The history of the horror genre in Indian cinema hinges on a single scene in 1970’s Ek Nanhi Muni Ladki Thi, a box-office bomb produced by the Mumbai electronics shop owner turned would-be film impresario F.U.
+The history of horror in Indian cinema hinges on a single scene in 1970’s EK NANHI MUNI LADKI THI, a box office bomb produced by Mumbai electronics shop owner turned would-be film impresario F.U.
 Ramsay.
-When his sons Tulsi and Shyam visited the theater where the film was playing, they noticed something weird: throngs of audiences members paying the ushers a handful of change to be let into the empty auditorium just to watch one specific scene.
+When his sons Tulsi and Shyam visited the theater where the film was playing, they noticed something weird: Throngs of audience members would pay the ushers a handful of change to be let into the empty auditorium to watch one specific scene.
 In it, star Prithviraj Kapoor breaks into a museum, protected by armor and disguised by a grotesque mask and black cape.
-He looked “just like Dracula,” Tulsi recalled in a 2012 interview, and his armor repels the bullets of policeman, making him unkillable, “like a ghost.
+He looks “just like Dracula,” Tulsi recalled in a 2012 interview, and his armor repels police bullets, making him unkillable, “like a ghost.
 A monster.”

-And so it was that the seven Ramsay brothers, already admirers of imported British horror movies from Hammer Film Productions, trained themselves as filmmakers and founded a horror empire.
-Ramsay movies were very much a family affair: Tulsi and Shyam directed from Kumar’s scripts, Kiran recorded sound, Keshu designed lighting, Gangu served as cinematographer, and Arjun edited; their mother Kishni and their wives did makeup and craft services.
+And so it was that the seven Ramsay brothers, already admirers of the likes of Hammer productions, trained themselves as filmmakers and founded a horror empire.
+Ramsay movies were very much a family affair.
+Tulsi and Shyam directed from Kumar’s scripts, Kiran recorded the sound, Keshu designed the lighting, Gangu served as cinematographer, Arjun edited, and their mother Kishni and their wives did makeup and craft services.

-These were, to say the least, resourceful films.
-Locations, not infrequently recycled from film to film, took advantage of the landscape of rural Mahabaleshwar: ruined colonial-era villas, creepy woods, and dungeon sets, dressed up with cobwebs, taxidermied animal heads, and random and/or scary wall art, with interesting camera angles, lighting gels, and smoke machines making low-cost contributions to a supernatural Mario Bava–esque atmosphere.
+These films were, to say the least, resourceful.
+The Ramsays picked locations (not infrequently recycled between productions) that took advantage of the landscape of rural Mahabaleshwar, with its ruined colonial-era villas, creepy woods, and dungeon sets dressed up with cobwebs, taxidermied animal heads, and random/scary wall art.
+Interesting camera angles, lighting gels, and smoke machines made low-cost contributions to a supernatural Bava-esque atmosphere.

-The films draw from universal horror-film grammar — characters sport awesomely 80s chest thatches and blowouts, and make terrible, terrible decisions; plots and creatures were ripped off aggressively from classic and contemporary American creature features, from coffin-dwelling vampires to girls glowing with the sickly aura of demonic possession — with a locally specific emphasis on marriage plots and family-first morals.
-The monster dwelling in an old house might equally be vanquished by brandishing a crucifix, or an om, and Ramsay films invariably boast a classic masala mix of song and dance, broad and often offensive comic relief, amateur fight scenes, and (almost entirely chaste) romance.
-More campy than scary, the Ramsays’ best films are nevertheless inspiring for the craft, imagination, and enthusiasm on crystal-clear display in the 2023 digital restorations by Pete Tombs for a Mondo Macabro Blu-Ray release.
+The films draw from universal horror grammar.
+Characters sport awesomely ’80s chest thatches and blowouts, and they make terrible, terrible decisions.
+Plots and creatures were aggressively ripped off from classic and contemporary American creature features, from coffin-dwelling vampires to girls glowing with the sickly aura of demonic possession, with a locally specific emphasis on marriage plots and family-first morals.
+The monster dwelling in an old house stood an equal chance of being vanquished by a crucifix or an om.
+These films invariably boast a classic masala mix of song and dance, broad and often offensive comic relief, amateur fight scenes, and (almost entirely chaste) romance.
+More campy than scary, the Ramsays’ best films are nevertheless inspiring for their craft, imagination, and enthusiasm — all on crystal-clear display in the 2023 digital restorations by Pete Tombs for a Mondo Macabro Blu-Ray release.

 Programmed in collaboration with Simon Abrams.